 These differences demand an individualized approach to the abdominal contouring of a patient who experienced massive weight loss.

 AM I A GOOD CANDIDATE FOR ABDOMINOPLASTY?

 Like with most other post-bariatric body contouring procedures, a good candidate for the surgery is:

 - In reasonably good health

 - Has some established weight loss

-- Realistic expectations and a positive outlook
+- Has realistic expectations and a positive outlook

-- Not a smoker
+- Is not a smoker

 The presence of scars from previous surgeries may limit some options (although in some instances it may help to choose one technique over another).
 The procedure should also be postponed if an active infection is present.